khairulhawani/AIOT-platform/README.md

 ```

 ## List the User to Login
-You can login to the service:
+You can login to the service with:

 Login Adminer
 ```
 DB : mydb